What is neurofibromatosis type 2?

 How is NF2 diagnosed?

-- Bilateral (both sides) vestibular schwannomas (tumors that grow from the nerve that controls hearing and balance)
+Bilateral, meaning both sides, vestibular schwannomas, which are tumors that grow from the nerve that controls hearing and balance

-- Any two of the following: a meningioma, glioma, schwannoma, or cataract
+Any 2 of the following: a meningioma, glioma, schwannoma, or cataract

-- Multiple meningiomas and a unilateral (affecting only one side) vestibular schwannoma diagnosed under age 30, a glioma, schwannoma, or cataract
+Multiple meningiomas and a unilateral vestibular schwannoma, meaning affecting only 1 side, diagnosed under age 30, a glioma, schwannoma, or cataract

 Genetic testing for mutations in the NF2 gene is available for people diagnosed with NF2.